-Often the thing you’re trying to remove will have a hazy outline and the magnetic lasso tool might not work as well.
-You can see that the outline is quite sketchy in my case as well.
-For such cases, you might want to select using the lasso tool manually.
+Often the thing you’re trying to remove will have a hazy outline, and the magnetic lasso tool might not work as well.
+You can see that the outline is quite sketchy in my case.
+You might want to select using the lasso tool manually for such cases.

 Step 4: Right-click on your selection and choose Fill

 Step 5: Select Content-Aware in the ‘Use’ field.
-The default blending option works well for the most part but feel free to go ahead and change it if you’re feeling experimental.
+The default blending option works well for the most part but feels free to go ahead and change it if you’re feeling experimental.

 Hit OK when you’re done.

-Step 6: Witness magic happening in front of your eyes as Photoshop just makes the object disappear from the frame.
+Step 6: Witness magic happening in front of your eyes as Photoshop makes the object disappear from the frame.
 You might notice some weird glitching, especially if it’s a tight frame like ours.
-To fix this, simply use either the spot healing brush or the clone stamp tool.
+Use either the spot healing brush or the clone stamp tool to fix this.
 However, I’d say Photoshop did a pretty good job.

 You can use the same technique with other objects as well.
 It works just as well.